 – For example, the root of solvō, solvere ‘loosen’ is solv-.
 This is also the perfect stem; ‘they solved’ (perfect tense) is therefore solvērunt.

 7. Removing an affix from the present stem (and then adding another).
 It may not be obvious, but some present stems are in fact built around the root and an old affix.
 Latin removes the affix and may add the regular -v- in its place.

-– For example, crēscō, crēscere ‘grow’ has the present stem crēsce-.
+– As mentioned, crēscō, crēscere ‘grow’ has the present stem crēsce-.
 This itself is really a combination of crē– and -sc-, which adds an inchoative meaning.
-To form its perfect stem, -sc- is removed and -v- is used in its stead, giving us the stem crēv-.
+To form its perfect stem, -sc- is removed and -v- is used in its stead, giving us the perfect stem crēv-.

 – While es- is the present stem of esse ‘to be’, the perfect stem is fu-.
 For example, ‘we have been’ (perfect) is fuimus and ‘to have been’ (perfect infinitive) is fuisse.
 Moreover, the perfect stem of ferō, ferre ‘carry’ is either tul- or reduplicated tetul-.

 These eight patterns are helpfully common, but not exhaustive; many verbs exist that to a greater or lesser extent elude these rules.
 For example, faciō, facere ‘do’ takes its perfect stem, fēc-, from an old aorist stem, which does not easily fit into any of these patterns.

 With all this variety, how on earth can we remember which perfect stem a verb has?
 Have I not made it all more complicated?
 This is where the dictionary comes in handy again.

 Rule 2: To find the perfect stem of a verb, take off the –ī from the first-person singular perfect active indicative form.
 This will be the third principle part of the verb given in a dictionary.

 If you look up ‘praise’, the dictionary will give you the four forms